Shuji Ishikawa: DDT Pro-Wrestling (2003–2018)

 After meeting Sanshiro Takagi, Ishikawa was invited to a tryout for DDT Pro Wrestling in 2002.
 Despite failing the tryout, Ishikawa was invited to work for the company anyway and served as an accountant and receptionist for DDT between 2002 and 2003, while occasionally training as a wrestler.
 When DDT moved into JWP's dojo in 2003, Ishikawa began training more regularly.
 As the DDT roster was running short due to older wrestlers retiring and others sustaining injuries, Takagi bought Ishikawa up to the main roster with limited training in May 2003.
 He made his debut at the age of 27 in a loss to Seiya Morohashi.
-Early in his career and due to his size Ishikawa wore red trunks, red knee pads and black boots as an homage Giant Baba.
+Early in his career and due to his size Ishikawa wore red trunks, red knee pads and black boots as an homage to Giant Baba.
 In 2004, Ishikawa was paired up with Poison Sawada Julie, joining his Serpent Council stable.
 After achieving little success in his early career, Ishikawa began competing more sporadically in DDT, instead becoming a regular in DDT's sister promotion Union Pro Wrestling, where he gained considerable popularity due to his size.
 In 2007, Ishikawa officially became recognised as the ace of UPW after Poison Sawada Julie left the promotion.
 Ishikawa competed in high-profile feuds with Style-E's Kyosuke Sasaki and Pro Wrestling Zero1's Yoshihito Sasaki, as well as regularly competing in DDT once again under a mask as Koo in the Hawaii Army stable.
 On June 3, 2007, Ishikawa defeated Harashima to capture the KO-D Openweight Championship for the first time.
 He held on to the belt until October, where he was defeated by Harashima in a rematch.
 Ishikawa began his second reign in late 2009, defeating Kota Ibushi on November 29, holding it until February 2010, when he was defeated by Daisuke Sekimoto at a Union Pro event.

 On March 27, 2011, at DDT's 14 Anniversary Show, Ishikawa won a battle royal, giving him the right to a KO-D Openweight Championship match in the future.
 Ishikawa captured the championship for a third time on May 4, 2011, defeating Dick Togo.
 Ishikawa held the championship until July, when he was defeated by Kudo at Ryogoku Peter Pan.
 In 2016, Ishikawa won the KO-D Tag Team Championship for the first time in his career, teaming with Daisuke Sasaki to defeat Konosuke Takeshita and Tetsuya Endo on March 21.
 On July 3, Ishikawa and Sasaki lost the title to Ken Ohka and Kai.
 In May 2016, Ishikawa formed the Damnation stable along with Sasaki, Mad Paulie and later Tetsuya Endo.
 Ishikawa captured the KO-D Openweight Championship for a fourth time in August 2016, defeating Konosuke Takeshita at Peter Pan.
 Ishikawa held on to the belt until December, when he was defeated by Harashima at Osaka Octopus.
 Beginning in 2017, Ishikawa's appearances in DDT began to decrease due to his commitments with All Japan Pro Wrestling (AJPW), however, he continues to make sporadic appearances.